cncf/wg-serverless/workflow/spec/spec.md

 </details>

-The ForEach state can be used to execute a defined set of states for each element of an array (defined in the states data input).
+The ForEach task can be used to execute a defined set of tasks for each element of an array (defined in the tasks data input).
-While the [Parallel state](#Parallel-State) performs multiple branches of states using the same data input, the ForEach state performs the defined steps for multiple entries of an array in the states data input.
+While the [Parallel Task](#Parallel-Task) performs multiple branches of tasks using the same data input, the ForEach task performs the defined steps for multiple entries of an array in the tasks data input.

-Note that each iteration of the ForEach state should be executed in parallel.
+Note that each iteration of the ForEach task should be executed in parallel.
 You can use the "max" property to set the upper bound on how many iterations may run in parallel.
 The default of the "max" property is zero, which places no limit on number of parallel executions.

-States defined in the "states" property of the ForEach state can only transition to each other and cannot transition to states outside of this state.
+Tasks defined in the "tasks" property of the ForEach task can only transition to each other and cannot transition to tasks outside of this task.
-Similarly other workflow states cannot transition to one of the states defined within the ForEach state.
+Similarly other workflow tasks cannot transition to one of the tasks defined within the ForEach task.

-States defined in the "states" property must contain at least one state which is an end state (has the end property defined).
+Tasks defined in the "tasks" property must contain at least one task which is an end task (has the end property defined).

-Let's take a look at a simple ForEach state example through which we can explain this state:
+Let's take a look at a simple ForEach task example through which we can explain this task:

-In this example the data input to our ForEach state is an array of orders:
+In this example the data input to our ForEach task is an array of orders:

 ```json
 {